JuliaArbTypes/ArbFloats.jl/README.md

 William Hart and Tommy Hofmann have been gracious with their work and generous with their time.

 Others have helped with conceptual subtilties, software from which I learned Julia,
 suggesting improvements, fixing bugs, testing and other specific acts of good will:
-&nbsp;&nbsp;&nbsp;&nbsp;Stefan Karpinski, Jeff Bezanson, Alan Edelman, John Myles White, &nbsp;&nbsp;&nbsp;&nbsp;Tim Holy, Thomas Breloff, David P. Sanders, Scott Jones, Yichao Yu,
+&nbsp;&nbsp;&nbsp;&nbsp;Stefan Karpinski, Jeff Bezanson, Alan Edelman, John Myles White,
+&nbsp;&nbsp;&nbsp;&nbsp;Tim Holy, Thomas Breloff, David P. Sanders, Yichao Yu,
-&nbsp;&nbsp;&nbsp;&nbsp;Luis Benet, Chris Rackauckas, Galen O'Neil.
+&nbsp;&nbsp;&nbsp;&nbsp;Scott Jones, Luis Benet, Chris Rackauckas, Galen O'Neil.

 =====
 =====